sodash/open-code/winterwell.bob/README.md

 ## Issues

 Something broke?

+Maybe run `bob -upgrade` to make sure you have the latest Bob?

+Maybe do a clean build `bob -clean`

+Still broken?
 Email Good-Loop support or Daniel Winterstein